elabftw/elabdoc/doc/metadata.rst

 Description
 ===========

 Since eLabFTW 4.0.0, you can add custom JSON data to your entries, using the `metadata` attribute.
 You can add arbitrary JSON, or use specific keys to extend the customization of the entry, for instance by adding extra fields.
+Experiments, Items and their templates all have this attribute.

 Getting started
 ===============

 Let's try it on an Experiment.
-Create a new experiment, and scroll down (in edit mode) to the "JSON Editor" part.
-The "Load metadata" button is disabled because the `metadata` attribute is already loaded in the editor.
-But for now it is empty.
+Create a new experiment, and scroll down (in edit mode) to the "Extra fields" part.

-Click "Add a field", a menu will appear.
-From there, you must first select which type of input you want for your extra field.
-Let's select "Dropdown menu" for our example.
-Enter a name for this input, optionally a description and at least 2 entries to select from.
+Click "Add field", a modal window will appear.

 .. image:: img/extra-field-builder.png
     :align: center
     :alt: Extra field builder

+If you want your new inputs to appear in groups, you can click the + button next to "Group" to add a new group.
+Or select an existing group from the dropdown menu.

+Then you can select which type of input you want for your extra field.
+Let's select "Dropdown menu" for our example.
+Enter a name for this input, optionally a description and at least 2 entries to select from.

 Then click save and the new input (extra field) will appear right under the "Save" and "Save and go back" buttons: